praxis/praxis/reference/media-types.md

 its top level name.
 All of its sub-attributes will follow.
 For example, the above `default` view includes the `locale` attribute, which will cause its `language` and `country` sub-attributes to be rendered.

+A view will not render values that are `nil` by default.
+This can be overrided by passing `include_nil: true` when defining the view.
+For example:

+{% highlight ruby %}
+class Blog < Praxis::MediaType
+  view :partial, include_nil: true do
+    # ...
+  end
+end
+{% endhighlight %}

 ## Links